documentationfor yFiles for HTML 3.0.0.1

 Creating Bends

-You can be turn off bend creation on GraphEditorInputMode via its allowCreateBend property.
+You can turn off bend creation on GraphEditorInputMode via its allowCreateBend property.

 Creating bends is supported by the following auxiliary interaction concepts: